 6. What if the record requested is for a member who is not in our provider system or we have no documentation for the dates of service requested?
+(Back to question list)

 The request lists will have an option for you to indicate the status of the member.
 We ask that you please mark these indications and return the list back to EPH so that we know not to continue asking for this record from you.